Consultative Selling Pays Off

 Yet buyers often convince salespeople that price is their primary buying criteria.
 Why?
 They obviously want all the benefits the salesperson can provide but at a lower price, further boosting the value they receive.
 Indeed, it’s really about maximizing value, and price is just one of the components of value.

-In today’s competitive environment, buyers often have the upper hand, especially when a consultative selling approach has not been used.
+In today’s competitive environment, buyers often have the upper hand, especially when consultative selling techniques aren’t being used.
 Many buyers are even taking sales training and negotiations courses to be able to outmaneuver salespeople who try to sell products and services at healthy margins.
 Below are just a few of the techniques we teach for selling value.

 Avoiding the Price Trap

-So, how can salespeople use consultative selling avoid the price trap and instead sell value?
+So, how can salespeople use consultative selling techniques to avoid the price trap and instead sell value?

 - Assess how prior purchases were made.
 What were the most important criteria at that time?